 McKenzie River

-The McKenzie River travels from Clear Lake in the Cascade Mountains all the way to the confluence of the McKenzie and Willamette Rivers just north of Eugene in Coburg (almost 90 miles).
+The McKenzie River travels from Clear Lake in the Cascade Mountains to the confluence of the McKenzie and Willamette Rivers just north of Eugene in Coburg (almost 90 miles / 144.84 km).
 There are many access points and boat ramps, but a good section is to put in at Hayden Bridge Boat Ramp in Springfield and take out at Armitage Park.

-Rivers levels can change throughout the seasons, and due to weather conditions.
-The McKenzie River can be swiftly flowing with minor rapids, even in these lower sections.
+River levels can change throughout the seasons and due to weather conditions.
+The McKenzie River can be swift with minor rapids, even in these lower sections.
 Check river conditions before kayaking and be sure to follow these kayaking safety guidelines.
 The upper portions of the McKenzie River are only appropriate for experienced paddlers with prior whitewater skills.

 Need to purchase or rent a kayak, canoe or stand up paddle board?
-Check out Eugene Gear Traders or Oregon Paddle Sports in Eugene for gear and equipment.
+Check out Eugene Gear Traders or Oregon Watershed LLC in Eugene - Springfield for gear and equipment.
 You'll also need to get a Waterway Access permit, so plan ahead!

 What is Algae Bloom?